biiconsulting/icji/README.md

 ###Samples:

 At some point in the near future I'll build some samples.
-But, right now I haven't told anyone this is available so I'm assumming no one except me needs to know how to use it... :)
+But, right now I haven't told anyone this is available so I'm assuming no one except me needs to know how to use it... :)